Recutils

 Recutils, from GNU Project, is a free command-line toolset for performing basic relational database operations on plain text files including field typing, auto-increment, and join.
 Storage files known as recfiles conform to a file format defined by the toolset.
 As plain text, recfiles can be edited via a text editor (as long it supports the character encoding).
 Various other software libraries support the format.

 A recfile is a text file with empty lines between records.
 Each field of a record is a line starting with the field name and a colon.
 Multiple record types can be in a single file.
 A long line can be wrapped (i.e. for readability).

+Fields can be marked as mandatory and also have their value limited to a set of predefined values.